imagekit-samples/tutorials/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Then, open [http://localhost:3000](http://localhost:3000) with your browser to use the upload interface.

 There are two options to upload images and videos.
 First, to the local file system where the server is running, and second, directly to your [ImageKit](https://imagekit.io/) media library.